Official Government Website

 Idaho Water Transactions Program

-The CBWTP and the IWTP assist in the conservation, restoration, and enhancement of sufficient aquatic and riparian habitats that can sustain viable anadromous fish populations while protecting private property rights and preserving the ranching lifestyle and economy of local Idaho communities.
+The CBWTP and the IWTP help conserve, restore, and enhance aquatic and riparian habitats to recovery anadromous fish populations, while protecting private property rights and preserving Idaho’s ranching economy.

-For over twenty years, the CBWTP has supported the IWRB’s effort to form innovative, voluntary, and grassroots strategies that increase flows to streams and rivers in the Upper Salmon River Basin where lawful irrigation withdrawals are negatively impacting recovery efforts of Threatened salmon populations.
-The CBWTP is managed by the National Fish and Wildlife Foundation (NFWF), a not-for-profit organization dedicated to the conservation of fish and wildlife working in partnership with the Bonneville Power Administration (BPA).
-The majority of funding for the IWTP is provided by BPA in cooperation with the Northwest Power and Conservation Council (NPCC).
+For over twenty years, the CBWTP has supported the IWRB’s efforts to develop innovative, voluntary strategies that increase flows to streams and rivers in the Upper Salmon River Basin where lawful irrigation withdrawals are negatively impacting recovery efforts of Threatened salmon populations.
+Managed by the National Fish and Wildlife Foundation (NFWF), the program partners with the Bonneville Power Administration (BPA).
+Most IWTP funding is provided by BPA with cooperation and oversight from the Northwest Power and Conservation Council (NPCC).

 In 2008, the State of Idaho signed the Idaho Fish Accord with BPA.
 This additional BPA funding provided $7.6 million over 10 years to secure water transactions in the Lemhi and Pahsimeroi River basins.
-In 2018, a 5-yr extension of the Accord was signed by the State of Idaho and BPA that secured additional transaction water funds in the Accord geography through 2022.
-In late-2022, a 3-yr extension of the Accord secured transaction funds through 2025 and expanded the Accord geography to the entire Upper Salmon River Basin.
+In 2018, a 5-yr extension of the Accord was signed by the State of Idaho and BPA that secured additional water transaction funds in the Accord geography through 2022.
+A subsequent 3-yr extension of the Accord has secured supplemental water transaction funds through 2025 and expanded the Accord geography to the entire 6,000 sq mi Upper Salmon River Basin.

-Additionally, IWRB has occasionally used Pacific Coast Salmon Recovery Fund grants to implement water transactions in the Upper Salmon River Basin.
+NOAA’s Pacific Coast Salmon Recovery Fund grants are an additional source of funding the IWRB has used intermittently since 2008 to implement water transactions in the Upper Salmon River Basin.

-Since 2003, the IWRB has worked conjunctively with the Upper Salmon Basin Watershed Program technical team which consists of state, tribal, and federal resource managers and non-profit conservation organizations.
-The technical team reviews projects to ensure that transactions are developed on high priority stream reaches to have the largest impact on fish habitat and fish population metrics.
+Since Snake River Chinook salmon were listed as Endangered in 1991, the IWRB has worked conjunctively with the Upper Salmon Basin Watershed Program technical team to develop and implement water transactions as a way to mitigate federal enforcement actions against local communities.
+This group consists of state, tribal, and federal resource managers and non-profit conservation organizations.
+The technical team reviews projects to ensure that water transactions are developed on high priority stream reaches in order to have the largest impact on fish habitat and fish population metrics.
 Technical team partners coordinate peer-reviewed studies to monitor the effect of increased stream flow on recovery efforts for Threatened pacific salmon populations.

-To-date, this multi-agency collaboration has led to improvements in juvenile salmon production, measured as egg-to-smolt survival from the Upper Salmon Basin to Lower Granite Dam near Lewiston.
-This collaboration has also observed measurable net benefits to the local agriculture community, measured as increased agriculture production (alfalfa or hay tons/ac) after flood-to-sprinkler irrigation conversions part of tributary reconnection projects.
+To-date, this multi-agency collaboration has led to improvements in juvenile salmon production, measured as egg-to-smolt survival from the Upper Salmon Basin to Lower Granite Dam near Lewiston, ID.
+This collaboration has also observed measurable net benefits to the local agriculture community, measured as increased agriculture production (alfalfa tons/ac) following flood-to-sprinkler irrigation conversions as part of tributary reconnection projects.
 Moreover, the intersection of tributary reconnection projects and land easements secured by local land trusts are geared towards protecting both the local agriculture economy and salmon habitat from the risk of land use conversions.
-Lastly, irrigation water rights on marginal ground in high priority flow-limited stream reaches can be rented by the IWRB for instream flow utilizing the Idaho Water Supply Bank, thus allowing local agriculture producers to diversify revenue streams.
+Lastly, senior irrigation water rights on marginal ground in high-priority stream reaches can be rented by the IWRB for instream flow utilizing the Idaho Water Supply Bank, thus allowing local agriculture producers to diversify revenue streams.

 20 years later, why the IWTP is still relevant: